CivicActions/guidebook/docs/030-expenses.md

 5. Assign the card to the budget owner who will become your "Approver":

-    - Pro Dev: Elizabeth Raley
+    - Pro Dev: Lauren Lockwood
     - Client projects: Project Manager
-    - Marketing: Aaron Pava
+    - Marketing: ?
-    - Sales: Bill Oglive
-    - UX: Shira Kates
+    - Business Development: Alex Lawrence
-    - IT/IS: Owen Barton
+    - IT/IS: Lauren Lockwood
-    - Other: Elizabeth Raley
+    - Other: Sofia Forelle

 6. Click on Watch under Actions so you will be notified when the card is moved to the "Approved" column (you will not move the card to "Approved").